Nicoya: Demographics

 For the 2011 census, Nicoya had a population of inhabitants.

 In early 2006, a group of researchers led by adventure writer Dan Buettner and supported by National Geographic Magazine, the National Institute on Aging, and Allianz Healthcare, designated Nicoya as a Blue Zone.
 This designation is granted to global regions that are characterized by the longest life expectancies.
 Among the ideal Nicoyan lifestyle characteristics cited by the research were the water's high calcium and magnesium content, intense daily physical activity, year-long fruit consumption, and close inter-generational relationships.

 Economy

-As of 1850, Nicoya harvested pearls for exportation.
+As of 1850, Nicoya harvested pearls for export.

 Transportation

 Road transportation

 The district is covered by the following road routes: